MoOx/postcss-cssnext/README.md

 ### @todo

-Any omissions of the CSS specifications (even in draft) that are subject to be handled bye cssnext are not intentional.
+Any omissions of the CSS specifications (even in draft) that are subject to be handled by cssnext are not intentional.
 Feel free to [open a new issue](issues) if you find something that should be handled.
 Keep in mind that, as of right now, this project is intended to support new CSS *syntax* only.